lukeskt/Reactive-Mise-en-scene/README.md

 ## Further Documentation

-See the [wiki](https://github.com/lukeskt/Reactive-Mise-en-scene/wiki) for more detailed information about the plugin, along with the design and academic underpinnings of the system.
+See the [wiki](https://github.com/lukeskt/Reactive-Mise-en-scene/wiki) for more detailed information about the plugin.

 ## Contributing